TylerDKnight/SOMEBODYONCETOLDME/README.md

 - You can give focus to a document, chat window, or any textfield that can receive text input

-- It will not stopped until finished or force quit
+- It will not stop until finished or force quit

 # SMOUTHMASH.py

+Markov chain generator with input from the Smashmouth lyrics

 ## Sample outputs